GenXProject/GenX.jl/Example_Systems/RetrofitExample/RetrofitExample_MultiStage/README.txt

 Description: One zone, few technologies, retrofit options include CCS, H2, SMR, and TES.

-All changes necessary in the inputs in enable retrofit modeling are located in Generators_data.csv.
+All changes necessary in the inputs in enable retrofit modeling are located in the resource `.csv` files.

 New fields: